 With about six hours worth of content, it can easily be digested in one day and is action-driven.
 Perfect for busy summiteers looking to focus solely on the most important aspects of summit planning- (which are not necessarily the most obvious steps) like speaker recruitment and sponsor onboarding.

 He also has his hands full on a project with Adam Anderson, one of the speakers at the Cybersecurity Career Summit, working on a new realm of security referred to as psychological security, or PsySec.
-He sees it as the future of cybersecurity, where emotional intelligence and psychological safety intersect to play a crucial role in the success of an organisation.
+He sees it as the future of cybersecurity, where emotional intelligence and psychological safety intersect to play a crucial role in the success of an organization.

-For example, in an organisation where there's good PsySec, people trust one another.
+For example, in an organization where there's good PsySec, people trust one another.
 They communicate well and have strong emotional intelligence.
 Since they're comfortable working with their colleagues, when problems arise, they're comfortable sharing information with those capable of solving them.

 The awesome result of this?
 The potential impact of such problems are significantly reduced.
 And this is what Taylor hopes all cybersecurity firms will be able to achieve in the future- with his help, of course.